 Some electronic IDs (eIDs) contain digital certificates, issued by the Certificate Authority of the provider.
 For example the itsme® app provides a qualified certificate to its users.
 When signing documents through Penneo, the user simply presents their certificate to Penneo through the itsme® app, and Penneo checks the validity of the certificate.

-A signer can also identify themselves by authenticating with a valid eID, such as MitID, BankID Sweden, BankID Norway, or Finnish Bank IDs and Mobiilivarmenne.
+A signer can also identify themselves and sign documents with other eIDs, such as MitID, BankID Sweden, BankID Norway, or Finnish Bank IDs and Mobiilivarmenne.
 Based on the authentication, Penneo then acts as Certificate Authority, issuing a digital certificate to them for one-time use.
 The signer then completes the signing process using this one-time certificate.